koelslaw/documentation/topics/rocknsm2-5-0_Pending/CENTOS/sensordeploy.md

     use-emergency-flush: yes
 ```
 ​
 - make sure Suricata has been restarted.
+If it complains, check permissions in `etc/suricata/rock-overides.yml`